 Don’t You Wanna Stay by Jason Aldean Featuring Kelly Clarkson

 Kelly Clarkson has numerous ties to country music.
-But her duet with Jason Aldean gave her prominence in this genre.
-Even outside of country, this stands as one of the best romantic ballads by a duo to date.
+But her duet with Jason Aldean gave her footing in this genre.
+Even outside of country, this stands as one of the best romantic ballads by a duo.

 Picture by Kid Rock Featuring Sheryl Crow

-Even though Kid Rock and Sheryl Crow didn’t start out in country music, they hardly faced resistance when their single dominated the airwaves.
+Even though Kid Rock and Sheryl Crow began outside country music, they hardly faced resistance when their collaboration dominated the airwaves.
 They were even nominated for Vocal Event of the Year at the 2003 Country Music Association Awards.
-It’s less angry and not bashed unlike Nickelback’s “Picture”.

 Need You Now by Lady Antebellum